12 Factors That Influence Freight Shipping Costs

 In an industry so large, you might think there would be a freight shipping cost standard.
 But there isn’t one.
 Because freight shipping costs depend on so many factors, getting an accurate freight shipping estimate is surprisingly complicated.

 Part of it is the regional nature of shipping.
 Some carriers serve specific regions or shipping lanes better than others and can manage a smaller area meticulously.
-But shipping costs can vary for many reasons and can end up being quite different from the broker’s original quote.
-Rates might also differ from carrier to carrier, so multiple quotes may show different costs.
+But shipping costs can vary for many reasons and can end up being quite different from the broker’s original freight quote.
+Freight rates might also differ from carrier to carrier, so multiple quotes may show different costs.

 1. Dimensions and weight

 When shipping a truckload (or trailer full) of goods, you’re usually charged a per-mile rate — called a per-hundred weight charge — plus fuel costs.
 This is a pretty simple calculation.
 But in the case of “less than truckload” (LTL) shipping, the freight dimensions and weight determine the cost.
 Weight rates are structured so that the heavier your load, the less you pay per 100 pounds (“per hundred-weight”).